ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 #timecounter(1)

-Quasi-2D systems @mazars2011long are at the macroscopic scale in $x y$, but microscopic in $z$, so that are always modeled as doubly periodic in simulations.
+Quasi-2D systems @mazars2011long are at the macroscopic scale in $x y$, but microscopic in $z$, so that are always modeled as doubly periodic in numerical simulations.
 // Q2D systems are widely exist in nature and engineering, for example, cell membranes and electrolyte near surfaces.

 #figure(